 On the 'Describe scene' page, draw LINEs or ZONEs to your traffic scene, which will represent the entry and exit areas of your traffic movement.

 A left turn above filters all traffic objects going from ZONE 1 to ZONE 3 (in that specific direction).

-As a next step, you will see a settings window.
+As a next step, you will see a settings panel on the right side of the screen.
 Here you can name your movement, change selected graphical objects (lines or zones), swap their order, or delete some if needed.